coordnet/coordnet/kubernetes/README.md

 This is an example of how to run Coordination Network in Kubernetes.

+> **Note:** This configuration is not yet Production ready.
+Production deployments should use PgBouncer for database connection pooling and RabbitMQ instead of Redis for message queuing.

 ## Setting it up

 1. Copy the secrets template and replace the values: